zhidilin/zhidilin.github.io/_pages/about.md

 + My research interest includes **Internet of things, network security, wireless localization and machine learning,** and I have published my works in  **IEEE Sens.
 J. and IEEE IoT J.** in related areas.

 # 🔥 Recent News
+- 2023.01: Won the Second Prize in the [2022 Asia and Pacific Mathematical Contest in Modeling (APMCM)](https://m.saikr.com/contest/notice_detail/10829).
 - 2022.11: Assigned as a research assistant of [Prof. Feng Yin](https://myweb.cuhk.edu.cn/yinfeng).
 - 2022.08: Got the PhD offer from **The Chinese University of Hong Kong, Shenzhen** with full scholarships.
 - 2022.07: Paper entitled 'LSTM-Based Detection Scheme against Selective Forwarding in Event-Driven WSN under Harsh Circumstances' has been submitted to *IEEE IoT J.(IF=10.238).*